steqeq/0000/docs/conceptual/iommu.rst

   All devices on Linux register their DMA addressing capabilities (e.g. 32 bit, 40 bit, 44, bit, etc. i.e., how much address space can they natively access).
 The kernel will then make sure that any address space mapped for DMA is mapped within the DMA addressing limits of the device.
-Additionally, only address space explicitly mapped by the device is mapped into its virtual address space so an access to an unmapped page will generation an IOMMU page fault.
+Additionally, only address space explicitly mapped by the device is mapped into its virtual address space so an access to an unmapped page will generate an IOMMU page fault.
 This is generally the default when the IOMMU is enabled.

 Advantages and disadvantages